Journalism skills for freelance writers

 Practice your journalism soft skills and set yourself up for success

-It’s not easy being a freelance writer.
-It takes a brain of steel, a frame of iron, an unswerving will, indomitable pluck, and unflinching courage to be a success.
+The path to becoming a freelance writer isn’t easy.
+It takes a brain of steel, a frame of iron, a fearless will, indomitable pluck, and unflinching courage to be a success.

 When you continuously practice perfecting these journalism soft skills, you’ll find that your job becomes more comfortable and more fulfilling over time.